eileenksjy/Smarter_Campaign_Targeting_Capstone/README.md

 Welcome to my Capstone Project, **Smarter Campaign Targeting**, built from the AIAP technical assesment program.
 This project represents a significant enhancement of the original work — with cleaner data processing, stronger models, and a fully integrated **interactive dashboard**.

-Refer to Smarter Campaign Targeting Documentation.docx (Appendix G for step by ste guide to run the dashboard)
+Refer to Smarter Campaign Targeting Documentation.docx (Appendix G for step by step guide to run the dashboard)

 ---